Expertium/expertium.github.io/New_note_types.md

 ## Match Pairs

 Have you ever had cards like this?
-There are 2 pieces of knowledge and you can't remember which is which, so you make a Cloze.
+There are 2 pieces of knowledge, and you can't remember which is which, so you make a Cloze.

 ![1](https://github.com/user-attachments/assets/def904c9-b78b-437f-ac66-d8f0807f155f)

-But there is a problem - you may end up just memorizing "thingy 1 is the top one, thingy 2 is the bottom one".
+But there is a problem: you may end up just memorizing "thingy 1 is the top one, thingy 2 is the bottom one".
 In order to avoid that, you could make two notes with the order switched.

 ![2](https://github.com/user-attachments/assets/8ef6dd0a-6417-4106-a422-10048bd67af6)